sjspielman/tasty/virtual-setup/slack-procedures.md

 ### Using Slack calling during training

-If you need help during consultation, a course instructor may initiate a [Slack call](https://slack.com/help/articles/216771908-Make-calls-in-Slack).
+If you need help during consultation session, a course instructor may initiate a [Slack call](https://slack.com/help/articles/216771908-Make-calls-in-Slack).
 To answer a Slack call, hit the button with the phone icon on the prompt.

 <img src = screenshots/slack-call-prompt.png height = 300>